 Unfortunately, people falsely accuse spouses and romantic partners of domestic violence all the time.
 Sometimes the accusations are designed to gain leverage in a divorce or child custody dispute.
 Other times, allegations are simply made out of anger or spite.

 If you’ve been accused of domestic violence or slapped with a protective order, give us a call today.
-We offer a free consultation so there’s no risk in learning more about your legal rights and how a lawyer can help.
+We offer a free consultation, so there’s no risk in learning more about your legal rights and how a lawyer can help.

-When you’re facing family violence charges, jail time, financial fines and even potential loss of your child custody rights are all on the line.
+When you’re facing family violence charges, jail time, financial fines, and even potential loss of your child custody rights are all on the line.
 You deserve a strong and vigorous defense.
-At Edgett Law Firm, we’re here to help you through the challenges you might face along the way.
+At the Edgett Law Firm, we’re here to help you through the challenges you might face along the way.
 We handle every aspect of your defense and will work tirelessly to protect your rights throughout the entire criminal process.